tuxeh/docker-sonarr/README.md

 sudo docker run --restart always --name sonarr -p 8989:8989 -v /path/to/your/media/folder/:/volumes/media -v /path/to/your/completed/downloads:/volumes/completed tuxeh/sonarr
 ```

-You can link to the download client container's volumes and plex using something similar:
+You can link to the download client's volumes and plex using something similar:
 ```
-sudo docker run --restart always --name sonarr_test -p 8989:8989 --link plex:plex --volumes-from deluge --link deluge:deluge -p 8989:8989 tuxeh/sonarr
+sudo docker run --restart always --name sonarr --volumes-from plex --link plex:plex --volumes-from deluge --link deluge:deluge -p 8989:8989 tuxeh/sonarr

-sudo docker run --name sonarr -v /path/to/your/media/folder/:/volumes/media --volumes-from deluge --link plex:plex --link deluge:deluge -p 8989:8989 tuxeh/sonarr
 ```

-## Configuring
+## Updating

 By default, this container will use the Sonarr master branch.
-To change branches and update successfully, you must configure Sonarr to use the update script in ```/sonarr-update.sh``.
+To change branches and update successfully, you must configure Sonarr to use the update script in ``/sonarr-update.sh``.
 This is configured under Settings > (show advanced) > General > Updates > change Mechanism to Script.

+After updating, the update script will stop the container.
+If the container was run with --restart always, docker will automatically restart Sonarr.